 Almost everyone has heard of the famous Jimi Hendrix, a rock guitarist that stole the heart of millions with his music.
-Upon his burial in 1970, he has rested in Greenwood Memorial Park and Cemetery.
-Paying tribute to Jimi’s accomplishments, he was moved to a new memorial on November 26, 2002, a day before the remembrance of his 60th birthday.
+Upon his burial in 1970, he rested in Greenwood Memorial Park and Cemetery.
+Paying tribute to Jimi’s accomplishments, he was moved to a new memorial on November 26, 2002.
+That was a day before the remembrance of his 60th birthday.

-Greenwood Memorial Park and Cemetery is known for its beautiful grounds and serene spaces, but the Jimi Hendrix monument is a sight to see.
+Greenwood Memorial Park and Cemetery are known for their beautiful grounds and serene spaces.
+But, the Jimi Hendrix monument is a sight to see.
 The half-million-dollar monument has a 30-foot-high granite dome which is supported by three pearl-gray columns of granite with rainbow marble trim.
 Some of Jimi’s famous lyrics are also engraved into the marble, including a portrait.

 A monument fit for a king, this landmark is beautiful for photos or a quiet place to gather thoughts.
 The centerpiece of a family plot, Hendrix is buried right next to his mother and father.
 What makes the memorial unique is that this plot of land extends outward in a circular pattern of gravesites honoring all those in the family who have also passed away.
 A point of attraction for anyone visiting the area, this is just the beginning of a tour that includes a bronze statue of Jimi Hendrix located near downtown.
 There are tons of things to do and see in the area, so the memorial is a perfect place to wind down and enjoy the scenery.